The eagle lands at Torrey Pines for Oosthuizen, Hughes

-First it was Hughes, rolling in a 60-foot eagle putt from the back of the green to the front pin at No. 13 that got him into the mix.
-Next came Oosthuizen with an eagle putt from 50 feet to a front pin on the 18th.

-That led to them being tied for the lead with Russell Henley, who was hanging on for dear life at the end of a third round that set the stage for a Sunday filled with possibilities.

-Rory McIlroy and Bryson DeChambeau were two shots behind.
-McIlroy has gone seven years without a major, while DeChambeau can get the last laugh by joining Brooks Koepka with back-to-back U.S. Open titles.
+McIlroy has gone seven years without a major, a drought accentuated by rarely even having decent chances.
+DeChambeau can get the last laugh in his beef with Brooks Koepka by joining him as a back-to-back U.S. Open champion.

-A U.S. Open that for two days lacked excitement came to life in a big way.

-Hughes, coming off four consecutive missed cuts, birdied the 18th for a 3-under 68.
-He was the first player to reach 5-under 208.

-Oosthuizen made next to nothing until he holed 80 feet worth of putts over the final three holes, a 30-foot birdie on the 16th and his big eagle at the last.

-“The only thing you see is … you can actually putt this in the water,” Oosthuizen said.
+“I thought like two 68s over the weekend from where I was after Friday was going to have a good chance,” said McIlroy, who started the third round six shots behind.
+“I’ve done the first part of that job.
+Now it’s up to me tomorrow to go out and try to play a similar round of golf.”

 Woods is recovering from his February car crash that badly injured his legs and is not back at Torrey Pines.
-In his absence were replays of the eagles he made on the 13th and 18th hole in the third round in 2008 that gave him the 54-hole lead.
+In his absence, the broadcast used every opportunity to relive memories of his two eagles that gave him the 54-hole lead.

 It took two players to do that this time, but it was equally spectacular.